lfit/itpol/protecting-code-integrity.md

     - it also includes all information about authorship
     - including exact times when changes were made

-When you clone a git repository and verify a signed tag, this gives you assurances that _all contents in the repositry are exactly the same as the contents of the repository on the developer's computer at the time of signing_.
+When you clone a git repository and verify a signed tag, that gives you assurances that _all contents in the repository, including all of its history, are exactly the same as the contents of the repository on the developer's computer at the time of signing_.

 #### Signed commits

-Signed commits are very similar to signed tags, except that the contents of the commit object are PGP-signed instead of the contents of the tag object.
+Signed commits are very similar to signed tags -- the contents of the commit object are PGP-signed instead of the contents of the tag object.
 A commit signature also gives you full verifiable information about the state of the developer's tree at the time the signature was made.
+Tag signatures and commit PGP signatures provide exact same security assurances about the repository and its entire history.

 #### Signed pushes